Cooperative Breakdown of the Oscillator Blockade in the Dicke Model: Supplementary Information

 \section{Supplementary Information}

-In this Supplementary Information to the Letter ``Cooperative Breakdown of the Oscillator Blockade in the Dicke Model'' we present the cumulant expansion leading to the equations and their solutions, in Sec. \ref{app:cumulants}, and the implementation of the driven-dissipative Dicke model with trapped ions, in Sec. \ref{app:implementation}.
+In this Supplementary Information to the Letter ``Cooperative Breakdown of the Oscillator Blockade in the Dicke Model'' we present the cumulant expansion leading to the equations and their solutions in Sec. \ref{app:cumulants}, a theory based on dressed states demonstrating criticality in Sec. \ref{app:dressed}, and the implementation of the driven-dissipative Dicke model with trapped ions in Sec. \ref{app:implementation}.